 Detection

 Readers can recognize PerkinElmer tissue images via the contents of the “Software” TIFF tag (see below).
+The file suffix is .qptiff.

 Metadata

 Metadata is contained in two locations: within standard TIFF tags as listed in the table below, and within the ImageDescription string, using a set of XML tags described below.
 These are provided for each image (IFD) in the file, and describe that image rather than the baseline image or the scan as a whole.
 The ScanProfile tag is only provided on the first, baseline image as it may be large.